-9.2.2.2 External Component Selection
+9.2.2.3 External Component Selection

 The external components have to fulfill the needs of the application, but also the stability criteria of the devices control loop.
-The TLV62150 is optimized to work within a range of external components.
-The LC output filter's inductance and capacitance have to be considered in conjunction, creating a double pole, responsible for the corner frequency of the converter (see Output Filter and Loop Stability section).
+The TLV62130 is optimized to work within a range of external components.
+The LC output filter's inductance and capacitance have to be considered together, creating a double pole, responsible for the corner frequency of the converter (see Output Filter and Loop Stability).
 Table 4 can be used to simplify the output filter component selection.
 Checked cells represent combinations that are proven for stability by simulation and lab test.
 Further combinations should be checked for each individual application.
 See SLVA463 for details.

 Table 4.
-L-C Output Filter Combinations(1)
+Recommended LC Output Filter Combinations (1)